Vadakan/Dockerrefresher/README.md

 # 'Control group' :=  it will control CPU and memory usage by process using that particular namespace so that many process can run without any deadlock

-# Structure of container :
+# Structure of container : --  Container stores all the data and dependencies in the namespace (parition in the hard disk of server)

 # PORTION OF HARD-DISK ALONG WITH SOME PORTION OF KERNEL ALONG WITH THE SOFTWARE PROGRAM RUNNING CALLED CONTAINER.BELOW DIAGRAMS EXPLAINS CLEARLY